ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Performance Tuning Guide.md

 #### Inquiring Statistical Information

-The collected statistics are stored in the V$DMBS_STATS performance view.
+The collected statistics are stored in the V$DBMS_STATS performance view.
 For more information on V$DBMS_STATS performance view, refer to the *General Reference*.

 #### Restrictions